datakind/data-recipes-ai/README.md

 - Postgres Databases for storing recipes and data with extensions for [PGVector](https://github.com/pgvector/pgvector) (for vector search) and [Postgis](https://postgis.net/) (for supporting the storage of Geospatial Shape files)
 - A recipes management environment for people approving/improving/creating recipes using the favorite IDE (eg VS Code + GitHub Copilot)
 - (Azure) Open AI Assistant creation tools to create assistants that are aware of the data sources available in the data recipes ai environment
+- Autogen studio agent team for helping creating recipes [ In progress ]

 # Quick start